Changissnz/selfinterest/README.md

 commendable if only efficiency and performance constitute the categories of qualities measured for the judgment.
-Poverty provides an acclimation to the unfulfilled aura of living, and it is the perception that the force of self-interest has found solace in the imbalance of unfulfillment, labeled "acclimation", that conserve matters necessary to continue on the present state of affairs; on a related note, it is almost entirely certain that an arbitrary philanthropist voices views that go somewhere along the lines of "poverty is virtue", since they are usually intent to remain as one giving the capital under assumptions of the giving being good.
+Poverty provides an acclimation to the unfulfilled aura of living, and it is the perception that the force of self-interest has found solace in the imbalance of unfulfillment, labeled "acclimation", that conserves matters necessary to continue on the present state of affairs; on a related note, it is almost entirely certain that an arbitrary philanthropist voices views that go somewhere along the lines of "poverty is virtue", since they are usually intent to remain as one giving the capital under assumptions of the giving being good.
 Transformations